 Dr. Zitko first began thinking seriously about her future career when she attended a pharmacy summer camp in high school.
 She did pharmaceutical calculations, made soap and hand sanitizer in a compounding lab, and toured a hospital and community pharmacy.
 Afterwards, she became a part-time technician at a local community pharmacy – a job that confirmed her passion for pharmacy.

-“I really enjoyed having a relationship with my patients in the retail pharmacy,” she says.
+“I really enjoyed having a relationship with my patients in community practice pharmacy,” she says.
 “I loved that sense of community and giving back.”
-Despite her positive experiences in retail, Dr. Zitko remained open to exploring other specialties in her PharmD program and final year clinical experiences.
+Despite her positive experiences in community practice, Dr. Zitko remained open to exploring other specialties in her PharmD program and final year clinical experiences.
 Her first residency was with St. Louis College of Pharmacy and Mercy Hospital St. Louis, working with team-based rounding clinical pharmacy specialists and seeing a broad spectrum of patients.
 In her second year, she completed an ambulatory care residency with the St. Louis College of Pharmacy / St. Louis County Department of Public Health program.

 Dr. Zitko’s other passion is education.
 She worked as a teaching assistant in pharmacy school and later as a Clinical Instructor at the St. Louis College of Pharmacy.
-In 2017, Dr. Zitko joined South College, where she is now course coordinator and APhA Immunization Certificate coordinator for the first-year course, Career Paths and Introduction to Pharmacy.
-For second-year students, Dr. Zitko is a faculty facilitator and evaluator for patient counseling activities, physical assessment activities, and clinical examinations in the Pharmacotherapy Clinical Abilities Lab.
+In 2017, Dr. Zitko joined South College, where she coordinates our Drug Information course, spearheads our Well-being initiatives, and is the Clinical Coordinator for our PGY1 Residency Program.
 She also gives lectures in courses on pharmacotherapy, pharmacy management, self-care, and public health and wellness.

 At Trinity Medical Associates, Dr. Zitko also serves a preceptor for South College Pharmacy students doing an ambulatory care rotation and for those doing a community practice residency.
 “Students gain experience with ambulatory care and see firsthand how I impact patients and how I work within my clinic and my team,” she shares.